 Program add codes are required for continuing students for spring, summer and fall semesters.
 Course work from other Cosmetology programs will not clear City College course work.
 New students can start mid semester every fall, spring, summer.
-Program vacancies are filled by students from a waiting list.
+Program vacancies are filled by students.
 Students are required to purchase all textbooks, uniforms, practical kits, tools and small manually handled equipment.

 Cosmetology courses are offered during the day and evening.

 Full-Time Programs: The schedule of lecture and lab hours varies per semester.

 State Board Verification:Students with previous course hours in Cosmetology from another community college program must provide written State Board documentation.
 These courses cannot be used for the major.
 The California State Board of Barbering and Cosmetology requires 1600 hours of instruction for Cosmetology or 600 hours of instruction for Esthetics, both careers require a passing score on the State Board examination to become licensed and eligible for employment.
 Students participate in practical and theoretical training under the supervision of a State-licensed and community-college-credentialed instructor at all times while enrolled in the program.